Frequently Asked Questions

 What if I change my mind about living in a C3?

-If you wish to withdraw your C3 registration, you can do so prior to March 1, 2013.
-After March 1, if you wish to withdraw from the C3, you must make an appointment with the Allison Leventhal, Assistant Director of Community Living, to receive permission to withdraw.
+If you wish to withdraw your C3 registration, you can do so prior to February 28th.
+After then, if you wish to withdraw from the C3, you must make an appointment with the Allison Leventhal, Assistant Director of Community Living, to receive permission to withdraw and find a replacement.